prati08/EKS-ArgoCD-Terraform/README.md

 Problem Statement:
 =====================

-  1. Create EKS Cluster with the help of below aws resource
+  1. Create EKS Cluster with the help of below aws resource.
        1. VPC(with Public and Private subnet)
        2. with 1 node-group using above network configuration
        3. Deployment Tools: Terraform
+       4. ALB (for load balancing l7 traffic accross active/preview service.)

   2. Deploy ArgoCD and Argo Rollout in EKS Cluster Mentioned above.
   3. Create Gitops Pipeline to deploy & manage Nginx Application for blue-green upgrade Strategy.